 Want to see a glow-worm?
 The best time is in the summer, in June and July, when the lady glow-worms are lighting up.
 This UK Wildlife Trust page on where to see a glow worm has all the info you need.

 The UK glow-worm survey website has lots of information and links.
 If you are out and about in the UK and see glow-worms, you can fill out a quick form to report your sighting.
 The website also has an active facebook page that’s worth checking out.

 It is surprisingly hard to find a children’s reference book about glow-worms.
 There are lots of children’s books about beetles, but the British glow-worm seems to be ignored in favour of the arguably more glamorous firefly, even in the gorgeous Brit-authored book, Bonkers About Beetles.

 But keep a look out for mentions in general children’s reference books on insects and beetles and you may be lucky, All I’ve been able to find are brief mentions, so if you do find a good source, let me know!

 Even for adults, there are only two books we found that are specifically and solely about British glow-worms (or the European common glow-worm).
 Both are self-published, but don’t let that put you off as they are both really well written and illustrated.
 So if you want a book about glow-worms, these are your options.

-Glow-worm adult reference books
+Lampyris noctiluca glow worms adult reference books